 2) Minimum Rehabilitation Standards

-The proposed rehabilitation work must address all items identified as “Critical” or
+The proposed rehabilitation work must address all items identified as “Critical” or “Immediate” in the PNA (under 5 years).

-“Immediate” in the PNA.
+Items identified in the PNA capital needs replacement schedule as five (5) to seven (7) year needs must be addressed either:

-Items identified in the PNA as five (5) to seven (7) year needs in current rehabilitation work may be completed as part of the current construction scope of work, or
+as part of the current construction scope of work, or

 adequate reserves may be budgeted to ensure these items will be completed within timeframes identified in the PNA.

-In addition, all projects in consideration of 9% Tax Credits must include the following minimum budget of $25,000 per unit, and include the following minimum project scope:
+In addition, all projects in consideration of Tax Credits must include the following minimum budget of $40,000 per unit, and include the following minimum project scope: